AndersDeath/diary2/000-current.md

 # 31 Juli - Mittwoch - Berlin - 678 Tag der Einwanderung - Warm Sunny

 Today I finally visited toastmasters meeting.
 It was really nice and cool.
 I had fun that was really important.
 After returning from Yerevan I am going to visit meetups again.
 I want to schedule at least two ones every month.
 I need to comunicate to people.
 It will be fun and really valuable.
+However I need to mention bad stuff happened to me today.